Last update 27th September 2014 by Eric Malcomson

 company - has been delivering broadband to the communities of Abthorpe and

-Slapton for the last ten years and decided to make a step change in the service
+Slapton since 2003 and decided to make a step change in the service, on behalf of

 by upgrading to superfast broadband*.
 There are no other plans to provide

-superfast broadband services into this area, so we have to do it ourselves.
+superfast broadband services into this area so we have had to do it ourselves.
 Our

-plans are to complete superfast roll-out by the end of 2014.
+plans are on track to complete superfast roll-out by the end of March 2015.

 The catchement area is about 600